How to Go Spearfishing Safely and Effectively

 f.
 Float and Flag

-A float with a dive flag signals your presence to boaters, ensuring your safety in busy waterways.
+A float with a dive flag signals your presence to boaters, improving your safety in busy waterways.

 3. Prioritize Safety

-Spearfishing is inherently risky.
+Spearfishing is inherently risky; the best gear can't overcome a lack of respect for diving safety.
 To minimize dangers, follow these safety guidelines:

 a.
 Free Diving Fundamentals